djo1996/Palimpsa/README.md

 ---

-## 🛠️ Installation: The "Palimpsa_Lab"
+## 🛠️ Installation: Core Components

-To ensure compatibility between the kernels, the training engine, and the model, we recommend setting up a unified workspace.
-This allows you to easily modify the upstream `FLA` kernels or `Flame` engine if needed.
+We recommend setting up a unified workspace.
+This installation covers the core model and kernels required to run small-scale experiments (like Shakespeare).

 ### 1. Create Workspace & Environment
-Start by creating the directory and the virtual environment.

 ```bash
 # 1. Create the working directory
 mkdir Palimpsa_Lab